Deadly Russian strikes obliterate Dnipro medical facility in central Ukraine | KRDO

 (CNN) — At least two people died and dozens more were left injured after Russian forces struck a medical facility in the city of Dnipro on Friday morning, after intense shelling rained over central Ukraine overnight.

 CNN geolocated the attack to Dnipropetrovsk City Hospital No. 14 and a veterinary clinic in an industrial district north of the Dnipro river in the central Ukrainian city.
-The explosions in Dnipro occurred at around 10:30 a.m. on Friday, according to CCTV.
+The explosions in Dnipro occurred at around 10:30 a.m. local time (3:30 a.m.
+ET) on Friday, according to CCTV.

 Earlier, the Ukrainian Air Force reported strikes on the Kyiv and Dnipropetrovsk regions from 10 p.m.
 Thursday night to 5 a.m. on Friday morning.